pyseniiulolu/sGPUpt/README.md

 ### [Black screen/BIOS screen]
 Known reasons this can occur:
-* If you use an Arch-based distro then you may need to load the [vfio modules](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#mkinitcpio) early
 * The hooks are failing because a program is still using the GPU.
 * If you have an older card that doesn't have UEFI support you'll need a VBIOS.